-5.39 Compliance with policy WM12 Criteria for Waste Management Development will maximise opportunities for ensuring that waste planning applications are submitted with appropriate information to enable the impacts of the proposal to be adequately assessed, therefore improving the efficiency and certainty of the planning process.
+5.43 Compliance with policy WM12 Criteria for Waste Management Development will maximise opportunities for ensuring that waste planning applications are submitted with appropriate information.
+This will enable the impacts of the proposal to be adequately assessed, therefore improving the efficiency and certainty of the planning process.